He thinks Trump won in 2020. Now, he wants to oversee Ohio’s elections

 COLUMBUS, Ohio (WCMH) — As John Adams watched the aftermath of the 2020 presidential election, in which finalized tallies, audits and investigations confirmed Joe Biden’s wins in key states, he still felt there were “shenanigans.”

-“It was clearly not legitimate,” he told NBC4 in a recent phone interview.
+“It was clearly not legitimate,” he told WCMH in a recent phone interview.
 “You can say stolen; I really don’t care how you phrase it.”

 Adams, a former state lawmaker, is acting on that debunked belief.
 In the May 3 primary election, he’s running for Secretary of State — Ohio’s top election official — trying to defeat Republican incumbent Frank LaRose for a once-overlooked position that now holds unique weight as disproven voting fraud claims persist after Donald Trump’s presidency.